Wizarding in the Wild West

 This different kind of magic was inward: a gift of creativity and resourcefulness and ability to adapt to any situation.
 Rather than just waving a wand at a problem, he'd learned to think and imagine solutions to situations on the fly in a way that no wizarding instructor in a cold castle could ever teach him.

-This ability was hard won though, and he wondered if he and Ben might be able to incorporate some formality into the process of learning in order to help students of all peoples and backgrounds to gain the insights and skills as they sought it.
+This ability was hard won though, and he wondered if he and Ben might be able to incorporate some formality into the process of learning in order to help students of all peoples and backgrounds to gain the insights and skills they sought.

-But more than just advocating street smarts, Mortimer had learned a deeper formal knowledge and system of teaching along the way that not only incorporated magic, but illustrated on the deepest level how to negotiate and harness the power that is there for all.
+But more than just advocating street smarts, Mortimer had learned a deeper formal knowledge and system of teaching along the way that not only incorporated magic, but illustrated on the deepest level how to negotiate and harness the power within and without that is available to all who subject themselves to its truth.

 In retrospect, they didn't see it for what it was because it first had to be discovered inside them; rule number one of alchemy is that it is only truly understood as it is experienced or practiced.
 But along the way, they got just enough to teach them what they needed to know, but never enough to know it all at once.
 It wasn't until they had sufficient experience and showed adequate strength of character that they could finally piece it all together.